AIMath-Lab/MathematicalWriting/README.md

 Your introduction should clearly present the **🟢 WHY**, followed by the **🔵 HOW** and **🔴 WHAT**, and also include a roadmap outlining the results.

 #### **The Hook and Context (The 🟢 WHY)**
 The first paragraph, and especially the first sentence, of our introduction should serve two purposes: it should be informative and highlight the significance of our findings.
+We have already caught the reader's attention with our title and abstract; now is the time to strengthen that interest.

-- **The Subject:** Begin with a compelling statement about the research field, then narrow down to the specific problem
+- **The Subject:** We begin with a compelling statement about the research field, then narrow down to the specific problem we addressed, and conclude by stating the overall objective of your paper.
+Thus, we begin by painting the broad picture and establishing the necessity of your work.
-- **Historical Context:** Situate your work within existing literature and identify the *gap*
+- **Historical Context and Literature:** Briefly, we situate our work within the existing field.
+We cite key prior works and, crucially, identify the *gap* or limitation that our paper addresses.
+  - Mention a relevant survey article if one exists.
+  - The goal is to set the stage for your contribution, not to provide an exhaustive history.
-- **Motivation:** Explain why this problem is important, interesting, or challenging
+- **Motivation:** Explain why this problem is important, interesting, or challenging.

 #### **The Approach (The 🔵 HOW)**
 Briefly hint at the intellectual machinery and method.